 - Bring down the console, run: exec patch.txt (Or whatever filename you used)

-- To use FilterTool to manage the patch file, if you want (this is entirely optional), launch it with: java -XX:MaxHeapFreeRatio=50 -jar FilterTool.jar
+- To use FilterTool to manage the patch file, if you want (this is entirely optional, but highly recommended), launch it with: java -XX:MaxHeapFreeRatio=50 -jar FilterTool.jar

 As promised, the much wordier version follows: